greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/expand/expand-overview.html.md

 When you expand your database, you should expect the following qualities:

 -   Scalable capacity and performance.
 When you add resources to a Greenplum Database, the capacity and performance are the same as if the system had been originally implemented with the added resources.
--   Uninterrupted service during expansion.
+-   Uninterrupted service during expansion, once past the initialization phase.
 Regular workloads, both scheduled and ad-hoc, are not interrupted.
 -   Transactional consistency.
 -   Fault tolerance.
 During the expansion, standard fault-tolerance mechanisms—such as segment mirroring—remain active, consistent, and effective.
 -   Replication and disaster recovery.
 Any existing replication mechanisms continue to function during expansion.
 Restore mechanisms needed in case of a failure or catastrophic event remain effective.